Scientific Support of Oil Spill Response

 Coral Grounding Assessment and Restoration

-POLARIS has been involved in over 60 incidents worldwide involving scientific support for coral reef damages from ship casualties, anchor damage, oil and chemical spills and wreck removal alternatives among others.
+Support for coral reef damages from ship casualties, anchor damage, oil and chemical spills and wreck removal alternatives among others.

 PREVENTION & PLANNING

 Spill response, prevention and contingency planning including national planning initiatives (typically through IMO and/or UN programs), integrated response plans, fleet plans, spill and operations manuals, and practical guidelines for response personnel.

 Shoreline Cleanup Assessment Technique (SCAT)

 Polaris scientists helped develop the SCAT process in the 1980s and have performed SCAT leadership and management functions for many significant spill events.

 Wide range of training courses that cover a variety of oil spill planning and response topics.

 POLARIS scientists continue to pioneer the use of aerial video surveys for shore-zone mapping, coastal inventories, and oil spill countermeasures planning.

 Technical representation for responsible parties on restoration projects including: trustee liaison, assessment of alternative restoration/ compensation, project design/coordination, and monitoring.